Skip to content

 5. Run the workflow.
 Consider running with dry_run checked initially.
 Review the output log to ensure the changes are what you expect.
 If everything looks correct, run the workflow again with dry_run unchecked to perform the live load.

 You can also run the Table Loader from the command line for local development.
+This requires the appropriate environment variable configuration.

 # Navigate to the table-loader directory